Chiogros/nSEA/README.md

 This project is for educational purposes and must not be used without permission.
 I do not guarantee that it will work and I am not responsible for anything that may happen to you.
+Aymeri38 is now co founder of this project